opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/rds_instance_v3.html.markdown

   Specifies the security group which the RDS DB instance belongs to.
   Changing this parameter will create a new resource.

-* `subnet_id` -
+* `network_id` -
   (Required)
-  Specifies the subnet id.
+  Specifies the network id.
 Changing this parameter will create a new resource.

 * `volume` -
   (Required)